-Skopje-based business developer and project manager Olga Rajcic never intended to become a part of the tech industry.
+Skopje-based business developer and project manager Olga Rajcic (#women in tech) never intended to become a part of the tech industry.
 For most of her career, Rajcic focused on developing her family business, as well as working on several social entrepreneurship projects.

 However, all of this changed in 2018, when she met her fellow co-founders of Challenger – a mobile app that motivates its users to walk, run or bike more, and get rewarded for it by getting discount codes for products and services in local businesses.

 Today, Challenger has several thousand users in North Macedonia who have traveled more than one million kilometers and approximately 6,000t/m3 of carbon dioxide have been saved using the app.